18 June 2024

 Lesson 6: Penetration Testing: Acting Like an Attacker

 Even though fixing security holes is very important, it's not a perfect method.
 Pen testing, which is another name for penetration testing, imitates real-life attacks to find holes in a company's defenses.
 Pen testing helps companies find security holes that automatic scans might have missed, and it also gives them useful information about how attackers work.
-Regular Penetration testing can improve security, especially after major vulnerabilities like CVE-2023-35036 have been fixed.
+Pen testing regularly can make security a lot better, especially after major vulnerabilities like CVE-2023-35036 have been fixed.

 Lesson 7: Security is an ongoing process